jjsadek/gloo-mesh-aoa/README.md

 # App of Apps Explained
 Platform owners control the deployment of applications into the cluster with the app-of-apps pattern.
 The app-of-apps pattern uses an Argo Application to sync all apps in a generic Git directory, rather than directly point to a Kustomize, YAML, or Helm configuration.

 By using the app-of-app pattern, a Platform Administrator can provide some self-service capabilities to end users by delivering a synced directory in Git (i.e. infra team controls `infra` directory, app team to `app` directory) while still controlling what is ultimately deployed to the cluster and exposed through standard Kubernetes RBAC and Policy.
-This way, Applications are not deployed unless successfully committed Git and pushed to the correctly scoped team directory/repo
+This way, with the right policy in place, Applications are not deployed unless successfully committed Git and pushed to the correctly scoped team directory/repo
 ```
 platform-owners
 ├── cluster1